 There is a student canteen and a full-service Chinese restaurant on campus where students can purchase meals.
 The student canteen serves fast food, snacks, and set meals, with both Chinese and Western cuisine.

 The Hong Kong program is not a "study abroad program" in the traditional sense in that HWS students will be directly enrolled at the university.
-While there will not be excursions designed specifically for HWS students, there will be a multi-day orientation for arriving students.
+While there will not be excursions designed specifically for HWS students, there will be a multi-day orientation for visiting students.
 A wide range of activities and tours will be included where you will get to know fellow students, learn a bit of the local language, and become familiar with the campus.
 There will be some visits to allow students to explore Hong Kong.

 For the fall students, the cultural orientation will be followed by an academic orientation for new students (international and Chinese nationals alike) about the university itself.
 For spring students, you will go right into classes but the international orientation staff will make sure you know what you need to know to start classes.
 The university also offers a “buddy program” that matches new incoming exchange students with Lingnan University students, to help newly arrived students settle in and make the transition to life in Hong Kong.